dewisartika8/CICD-Status-Notifier-Bot/docs/task/TEAM_PROGRESS_TRACKER.md

 - Notification system with templates, formatting, and retry logic fully operational
 - Subscription management with user validation implemented and tested
 - Telegram bot with essential commands fully integrated and working
-- Comprehensive test coverage maintained at 87% overall
+- Comprehensive test coverage maintained at 89% overall
-- **Sprint 3 Focus:** Dashboard development with backend API and React frontend
+- **Sprint 3 Partial:** Dashboard API completed by Arif, but frontend and real-time features not started
-- **Key Sprint 3 Deliverables:** Dashboard API, WebSocket real-time features, React UI
+- **Key Sprint 3 Issues:** Dewi has not started any Sprint 3 tasks yet
-- Ready to begin Sprint 3 with emphasis on dashboard and real-time capabilities
+- **Priority:** Complete remaining Sprint 3 tasks before starting Sprint 4

 ---